scikit-hep/fastjet/README.md

 Main features of Fastjet :
   * Contains Vectorized as well as Non-Vectorized interface for Fastjet.
   * Compiled against the complete Fastjet library in C++.
-  * Has Awkward Array and Vector as dependency
+  * Has Awkward Array and Vector as dependency.
   * Provides the functionality to cluster multiple events at a time.
   * Input data can be in any coordinate system.